elnormous/ouzel/README.md

 # Ouzel v0.17
 Ouzel is a game engine mainly targeted for development of 2D games, but also 3D games can be created with it.

+Supported platforms:

+* Windows Vista, 7, 8, 10
+* OS X 10.8+
+* Linux
+* iOS 7+
+* tvOS 9+
+* Android 2.3+

-## Supported platforms
+Supported rendering backends:

-Currently Windows 7+ with Direct3D 11 backend, OS X 10.8 with OpenGL (2.0 and 3.2) and Metal backends, iOS 7+ and tvOS 9.0+ with OpenGL ES (2.0 and 3.0) and Metal backends, Linux with OpenGL (2.0 and 3.2) and Android with OpenGL ES 2.0 backend are supported.
+* Direct3D 11
+* OpenGL 2 and OpenGL 3
+* OpenGL ES 2 and OpenGL ES 3
+* Metal

 Windows Phone platform support is under development.

 ## Compilation